bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 ### Local identifier {#local-identifier}

-The identifier '**`info`**' (after the dot in **`data-sly-use.info`**) is used within the HTL file to identify the class.
+The identifier `info` (after the dot in `data-sly-use.info`) is used within the HTL file to identify the class.
 The scope of this identifier is global within the file, after it has been declared.
 It is not limited to the element that contains the `data-sly-use` statement.

 ### `/apps/my-example/component/info/info.html`{#apps-my-example-component-info-info-html-3}